- Author(s) and full address(es), including e-mail

 - Figures must be cited in numerical order.

 - Cite all references and include complete information for each citation in “References Cited” section.

 - Follow the North American Stratigraphic Code and use Geochronologic and Chronostratigraphic Nomenclature.

 - Scale bars must be included on photomicrographs.

-- All maps must adhere to United Nations published country names and boundary lines (see www.un.org/Depts/Cartographic/english/htmain.htm) with the exception of the Persian Gulf, which can also be referred to as the Arabian Gulf.
+- All maps and associated manuscript text must adhere to United Nations published geographic names and boundary lines (see www.un.org/Depts/Cartographic/english/htmain.htm) with the exception of the Persian Gulf, which can also be referred to as the Arabian Gulf.

 - Each map must contain a scale bar, north arrow, and sufficient number (at least two) of coordinate (latitude, longitude) points to position, orient, and scale it.